-Surely, most of us won’t spend many hours outside in the middle of the night, but now that the days are shorter and the sun sets earlier, leaving its place to the moon already in the mid-afternoon, do we need to wear “moonscreen” to protect our skin from its light, when we’re out running errands or taking our dog for a walk?
+But now that’s winter and the sun sets at 3pm, leaving its place to the moon already in the mid-afternoon, do you need to wear “moonscreen”when you’re out running errands or taking your dog for a walk?

 “The diameter of the sun is slightly greater than 400 times the diameter of the moon.
 So if the moon were a perfectly reflective mirror reflecting 100% of the sunlight that hits it, it could only reflect 1/400th or ¼ of 1% of the sunlight.